Editorial criteria and processes

 All Nature editors report to the Editor of Nature, who sets Nature's publication policies.
 Authors submitting to Nature do so on the understanding that they agree to these policies.

-What happens to a submitted Article or Letter?
+What happens to a submitted Article?

-The first stage for a newly submitted Article or Letter is that the editorial staff consider whether to send it for peer-review.
+The first stage for a newly submitted Article is that the editorial staff consider whether to send it for peer-review.
 On submission, the manuscript is assigned to an editor covering the subject area, who seeks informal advice from scientific advisors and editorial colleagues, and who makes this initial decision.
 The criteria for a paper to be sent for peer-review are that the results seem novel, arresting (illuminating, unexpected or surprising), and that the work described has both immediate and far-reaching implications.
 The initial judgement is not a reflection on the technical validity of the work described, or on its importance to people in the same field.

 Special attention is paid by the editors to the readability of submitted material.
 Editors encourage authors in highly technical disciplines to provide a slightly longer summary paragraph that descries clearly the basic background to the work and how the new results have affected the field, in a way that enables nonspecialist readers to understand what is being described.
 Editors also strongly encourage authors in appropriate disciplines to include a simple schematic summarizing the main conclusion of the paper, which can be published with the paper as Supplementary Information.
 Such figures can be particularly helpful to nonspecialist readers of cell, molecular and structural biology papers.